opendreambox/enigma2-plugins/README.md

 So if you have any fixes or enhancements for some existing plugin that doesn't seem to be maintained anymore or you cannot get any feedback from the original author, you can always go ahead and commit your changes.
-As schwerkraft uses git, you can undo your changes at any time, if you want or have to.
+As github.com/opendreambox uses git, you can undo your changes at any time, if you want or have to.
 But again, please check that whatever you're going to change doesn't violate any licenses!

-4. Getting in contact
+# Getting in contact
-If you want to get in contact with some of the people that created and maintain the projects on schwerkraft.elitedvb.net you are always welcome to join us on #enigma2 in the freenode.net IRC network.
+If you want to get in contact with some of the people that created and maintain the projects on github.com/opendreambox you are always welcome to join us on #enigma2 in the freenode.net IRC network.